Two Years in Jamaica

 When I first received the phone call from the Peace Corps telling me that I was being assigned to Jamaica I was working in the Gallagher Guitar Shop.
 I actually shed a small tear of dissappointment because I wanted to go to Africa.
 My presumption at the time was that telling people I served in Africa would ellicit the pinnacle of respect.
 That presumption was quickly confirmed by my colleague.
 "Ha!"
 Jamie said.
 "Man you're going to have a great time smok'in all those dubbies for two years while I'm standing here scaping this guitar binding."

 It was a short preview of what catalyzed in others' minds when, for the rest of my life, I would tell them where I served.
-And that has been a part of the appeal to write - not so much to recount the events of my time spent there, but to help people feel the bittersweet contradictions between intentions, results and we humans who play with them.
-Or, if nothing else, to help people feel as though they can step outside the story they tell themselves everyday and discover different ways of viewing our world.
+One can't help but notice the huge disparity between how we perceive our own experiences in our own lives and how others perceive them.
+That has been a part of the motivation of storytelling for me - to help people feel as though they can step outside the story they tell themselves everyday and discover different ways of viewing our world.
+Of course, starting off with a good sense of humor makes everything go much smoother.

 The experiences and relationships I wrestled with for those two years will be a muse in perpetuity.